-Ford shifted on the slick metal bench.
+Ford shifted uncomfortably on the slick metal bench.
 "I kind of got kicked out of the work program.
-Something about my 'behavioral misconduct" He used air quotes.
+Something about my 'behavioral misconduct'" Ford used air quotes.

-The familiar feelings of exasperation began bubbling up inside once again.
+Wade noticed the familiar feelings of exasperation bubbling up inside once again.
 He took yet another deep breath to collect himself-he'd needed a lot of deep breaths today.
 He gritted his teeth to keep from yelling.
 "So, what do you plan to do instead?
 Are you at least trying to get your GED?"

-"And what would I do with a GED?
+"And what would I do with a GED, Wade?
 In case you forgot, I'm stuck in this shit hole for at least the next four years of my life.
 The way things are going, I'll be lucky if I get out at all."

-The fine cord of his control snapped.
+Wade couldn't contain his anger any longer.
 "Stop saying crap like that.
 You need to change your attitude.
 If you're really motivated, you'll have the possibility for early parole.
 Try to better yourself and do your time so you can get on with your life.
 This doesn't have to be it for you.
 You have so much potential and it kills me to see how you keep throwing it away."